Gerkinfeltser/image-metadata-display/README.md

 - **Inspect JPG, PNG & WEBP Metadata** - Opens a read-only document next to the image that displays the image file's metadata.
 - **Prettified JSON Metadata** - If the metadata contains JSON strings, they are displayed in a prettified format for better readability.
+- **Output Console Messages** - Debug and informational messages are logged to the VS Code Output console for better troubleshooting and visibility.

 ## Usage